gerardroche/sublime-php-grammar/README.md

     * Windows: `git clone https://github.com/gerardroche/sublime-php-grammar.git %APPDATA%\Sublime/ Text/ 3/Packages/php-grammar`
 2. Restart Sublime Text to complete installation

-*Cloning into the Packages while ST is open can cause some warning message dialogs to appear and syntax highlighting to appear broken.
+_Note_: Cloning into the Packages while ST is open can cause some warning message dialogs to appear and syntax highlighting to appear broken.
 This is harmless.
-Close the dialogs and files with no syntax highlighting and reopen them, and  restart ST. to avoid the dialog messages, close ST before cloning.*
+Close the dialogs and files with no syntax highlighting and reopen them, and  restart ST. to avoid the dialog messages, close ST before cloning.

 ## Contributing